jckarter/clay/doc/primitives-reference.md

     [T, I | Integer?(I)]
     intToPointer(static T, address:I) : Pointer[T];

-`pointerToInt` converts the integer value `address` into a pointer of type `T`.
+`intToPointer` converts the integer value `address` into a pointer of type `T`.
 If `I` is larger than a pointer, its value is truncated; if smaller, the value is zero-extended.
 The function corresponds to the LLVM `inttoptr` instruction.

 #### <a name="pointercast"></a>pointerCast